 After noticing a growing number of young people with symptoms of autism in the criminal justice system, Clark County Juvenile Court Hearing Master Soonhee “Sunny” Bailey and Family Court Judge William Voy launched a new court.
-The Detention Alternatives for Autistic Youth Court, or DAAY Court, was launched in 2018.
+The Detention Alternatives for Autistic Youth Court, or DAAY Court, was launched a few years ago.
 DAAY Court is a specialized court geared toward helping troubled young people on the autism spectrum.
 Bailey recognized the symptoms of autism in some of the youth she encountered and knew that many of them were not receiving the treatment they required.

 Most of the kids who come before the DAAY Court have had no therapy at all for their condition.
 The arrests that bring them to court are frequently a side effect of being on the autism spectrum.
 The goal of the DAAY Court is to get these kids and teenagers the help they need now before they become adults.
 When a juvenile defendant is identified as possibly autistic, the family is connected with community service workers in court.
 Defendants check in with the court on a regular basis.